tnnt-devteam/tnnt-backend/README.md

 * `dumplog` is a URL of the dumplog
 * `n` is the index (sometimes useful when passing ref to the game itself)
+* `scum` indicates if the game is regarded as scummmed; scumming criteria are defined in configuration

 **`games`.`ascs`**